FastComments/fastcomments-blog/src/content/(9-24-2020) Debugging Your FastComments Installation Made Easier.md

 Moreover, the FastComments Debugger will also display warnings for common gotchas - like the widget not showing in readonly mode if no comments are available.

+#### "Final" Instance Settings?

+You may see that the debugger shows two sets of configurations - one labeled "Passed to Widget" and one labeled "Final".

+The "Passed to Widget" configuration is, as you may guess, the configuration that you pass to the widget.
+Some values get implicitly passed by embed.js like the URL or Page Title - and those are included.

+The "Final" configuration is everything the widget uses to render itself.
+This may mean self-filled values (like instance id), or <b>values from the widget customization admin page</b>.

 #### How It Works

 The comment widget stores its configuration in a place where the debugger can find it, and then the debugger scans the current page you are on for instances of the widget and loads them into memory.